osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 Prior to starting basic day-to-day operations, it is important to create dedicated areas for each VO and/or user.
 This is similar to user management in simple UNIX filesystems.
 Create (and maintain) usernames and groups with UIDs and GIDs on **all nodes**.
 These are maintained in basic system files such as `/etc/passwd` and `/etc/group`.

+!!! note
-<span class="twiki-macro NOTE"></span> In the examples below It is assumed a FUSE mount is set to `/mnt/hadoop`.
+    In the examples below It is assumed a FUSE mount is set to `/mnt/hadoop`.
 As an alternative `hadoop fs` commands could have been used.

 For clean HDFS operations and filesystem management: